 It has been suggested that E. Howard Hunt may have been involved in CIA activities in Mexico City and specifically with the visit of Lee Harvey Oswald.
 Many critics cite the fact that the CIA Station Chief has never been identified publicly as a basis for speculation that Hunt possibly held that position.
-This, however, would conflict with information from Phillips that the Station Chief was named Winston Scott, now deceased.

-This does not preclude the possibility that Hunt held specifically the possibility that the possibility that Hunt held specifically the possibility that the possibility the possibility that the possibility the possibility that the po another position at the station, but Tarasoff was shown photographs of E. Howard Hunt which he could not identify nor did he recognize the name from CIA-Mexico City.
+This, however, would, conflict with information from Phillips that the Station another position at the station, but Tarasoff was shown photographs of E. Howard Hunt which he could not identify nor did he recognize the name from CIA-Mexico City.